digitalepidemiologylab/rog-rl/README.md

 ## Available Configurations

-You can instantiate a RogSim environment with the following configuration options
+You can instantiate a RogRL environment with the following configuration options

 ```python